scrffy/FitnessProgram/workouts/week7-cardio.md

 order: 1
 week: 7
 ---
-Week 7 - 800m Swim:
+Week 7 - Swim:

 Aaaaaand we're back in the pool!
-As you can see in the title I've increased our laps here - added 200m for good measure ;)

-Try your best to complete the entire swim, if you can't then no worries - stay at 600m and work your way up as you repeat the program!!
+Try and jump up a tier of workout difficulty.
+So if you've been sticking to the easy one hit the intermediate (same if you've been playing it safe with intermediate).
+It'll be considerably harder but you'll be feeling so fkn good walking away from the pool afterwards!

 Tips

-- Get into a breathing rythmy - breath out for 3 strokes while underwater then breathe in and repeat, rotating your head (breathing) on both sides of your body
+- Get into a breathing rhythm - breath out for 3 strokes while underwater then breathe in and repeat, rotating your head (breathing) on both sides of your body

+- If you don't breathe out all of the air in your lungs while underwater then this leaves space for half as much air to be inhaled on your breath in, it also leaves a build up of waste gases in your lungs making you feel more out of breath.
+So relax underwater and breath out all the oxygen in your lungs in a slow and controlled manner

 - Extended, long arm movement forward, as your palm hits the water sweep your arm backwards and down so your forearm is vertical underwater

 - Pull your arm all the way backwards, don't give up on that stroke once your hand passes your face

+- Breathe when your arm is 'recovering' out of the water, so quickly rotate your head for a breath as the arm on that side is out of the water

-- Look slightly forward and kick with your toes pointed
+- Look down and slightly forward and kick with your toes pointed!

-This week's swim workout is:
+Easy Swim Workout:

+Warm-up:

+- Swim 4 lengths of freestyle (up and back in a 25m pool) without stopping.

+- 45-second rest.

+Speed and Endurance Set (2 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then 1 length back at a comfortable pace.

+- 45-second rest.

+- Swim 1 slow length up the pool, then 1 length back at a comfortable pace.

+- 45-second rest.

+Cooldown:

+Swim 4 lengths at a relaxed pace to finish.

+Intermediate Swim Workout:

+Warm-up:

+- Swim 10 lengths of freestyle (one length is 25m) without stopping

+- 30-second rest

+Speed and Endurance Set (3 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+Cool down:

+- Swim 4 lengths at a relaxed pace to finish

+Hard Swim Workout:

+Warm-up:

-- x4 freestyle lengths (up and back in a 25m pool) without stopping
+- Swim 12 lengths of freestyle (up and back in a 25m pool) without stopping.

+- 20-second rest.

+Speed and Endurance Set (3 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 30 second rest
+- 20-second rest

-- 1 slow length up then immediately 1 length back as fast as you can
+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 30 second rest
+- 20-second rest

-- 1 slow length up then immediately 1 length back as fast as you can
+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 60 second rest
+- 20-second rest

-- Repeat 4 times
+Cool down:

+- Swim 6 lengths at a relaxed pace to finish

 Alternatives: